PKU at Christmas

 People often say that Christmas dinner is all about the turkey, which may leave someone on PKU treatment feeling left out.

 But I rarely come across people who actually have turkey.
-Friends this year have been discussing the various merits of goose, duck, pork and beef wellington.
+Friends often discuss the various merits of goose, pork and beef wellington - and increasingly vegetarian mains like beetroot wellington or nut roast.

 Suggestions for the main PKU dish